Thank you for convening a session at the EGU General Assembly 2022. Here we provide information to help you in all stages of the convening process.

 Solicited presentations and convener talks

 Authors (first and co-authors) cannot have a solicited presentation in a session they (co-)convene.
-(Co-)conveners cannot be the presenting author and are discouraged from being a co-author of oral presentations in a session they convene.

 One-abstract rule and EGU membership